andrewn6/andrewhummus/README.md

 👋 Hi, I love to code.
 You can follow me on <a href="https://twitter.com/0xnijmeh">Twitter</a> or check out my <a href="https://nijmeh.cloud">Website</a>.
 Building <a href="https://github.com/anddddrew?tab=repositories">Projects</a> bring me joy.
 I'm also a big fan of macOS, DevOps & Open-source.

-I'm currently focusing on my SaaS <a href="https://github.com/substore">Substore</a>, a cloud platform for data.
-We are competing w/ DigitalOcean & similar platforms to offer a more reliable & simpler way to deploy and manage your databases.
+I'm currently focusing on my SaaS <a href="https://github.com/substore">Substore</a>, It's a zero-friction database deployment platform.

 I'm dabbling with a ton of stuff at the moment!
 I'm tinkering with hardware & microcontrollers, cloud, systems eng & backend.